 After several attempts at trying to remember how to fold and cut the paper correctly, I decided to make this seamless for you.
 I created a FREE printable so you can easily make your superhero paper dolls.
 You can find it here along with our FREE clickable & printable Women’s History Book List, reading log, and sticker chart!
 Watch this tutorial video to see the FREE printable in action…

-We will be adding a short synopsis to each of the books listed as we read them throughout the month.
-A few of the books will also be paired with art or sensory and featured on our Instagram grid @parentingnotperfection and here on the blog as well!
+A few of the women’s history books are also paired with art or sensory, featured on our Instagram grid @parentingnotperfection and right here on the blog as well!
 I hope you join in and/or follow along!
 Don’t forget to tag us on Instagram or Email Josie@parentingnotperfection.com if you want to share!

 1. “Herstory: 50 Women and Girls Who Shook Up the World” by Katherine Halligan and illustrated by Sarah Walsh.
 An incredible book featuring 50 women who changed the world, each with a beautiful 2-page overview of their impressive lives!

 2. “For the Right to Learn: Malala Yousefzai’s Story” by Rebecca Ann Langston-George and illustrated by Janna Rose Bock.
 The Story of Malala Yousafzai, youngest person to receive the Nobel Peace Award & amazing activist for female rights!

 3. “The Oldest Student: How Mary Walker Learned to Read” by Rita Lorraine Hubbard and illustrated by Oge Mora.
 The story of Mary Walker, formerly enslaved, who lived through the Civil War and Civil Rights Movement, learning how to read when she was 116 years old, teaching us you’re never too old to learn!